25 Best things to do in Milan (2025) – Guide to Milano

 Navigli Grande Milan

-The Basilica di Sant’Ambrogio is one of the oldest churches in the city, built in the 4th century by the patron saint of Milan, Saint Ambrose.
+Basilica di Sant’Ambrogio is one of the oldest churches in the city, built in the 4th century. century patron saint of Milan – Saint Ambrose.
 It impresses from the outside with its red brick exterior.
 Inside, it hides beautiful frescoes.

 Basilica of St Ambrose Milan